The roles of the $T_{c\bar{s}0}(2900)^0$ and $D_0^*(2300)$ in the process $B^-\to D_s^+K^-\pi^-$: Numerical results

 \section{Numerical results}

 We first show the transition amplitude $t_{i\to D_s\bar{K}}$ of Eq.~(\ref{BS}) in Fig.~\ref{fig:square-T}.
 The red-dotted curve shows the modulus squared of the transition amplitude $t_{D_s\bar{K}\to D_s\bar{K}}$, the blue-dashed curve shows the modulus squared of the transition amplitude $t_{D\eta\to D_s\bar{K}}$, and the black-solid curve shows the modulus squared of the transition amplitude $t_{D\pi\to D_s\bar{K}}$.
 One can find that the modulus squared of the transition amplitude $|t_{D\pi\to D_s\Bar{K}}|^2$ has two peaks around 2100~MeV and 2450~MeV, respectively, in consistent with the conclusion of Ref.~\cite{Montana:2020vjg}.
-Since the lower pole is far from the $D_s\bar{K}$ threshold, the enhancement structure near the $D_s\bar{K}$ threshold of the process $B^-\to D_s^+K^-\pi^-$ is mainly due to the contribution from the high pole.
+Since the lower pole is far from the $D_s\bar{K}$ threshold, the enhancement structure near the $D_s\bar{K}$ threshold of the process $B^-\to D_s^+K^-\pi^-$ should be mainly due to the contribution from the high pole.

-Next, we have shown our results of the $D_s^+K^-$ and $D_s^+\pi^-$ invariant mass distributions of the process $B^-\to D_s^+K^-\pi^-$ in Fig.~\ref{fig:dwidth-DsK} and Fig.~\ref{fig:dwidth-dspi}, respectively.
-The red-dotted curves show the contribution from the $T_{c\bar{s}0}(2900)^0$, the blue-dashed curves show the contribution from the $D_0^*(2300)$, and the black-solid curves show the total contributions.
-We also show the Belle measurements on the $D_s^+K^-$ invariant mass distribution of the $B^-\to D_s^+K^-\pi^-$ events in Fig.~\ref{fig:dwidth-DsK}, where the Belle data have been rescaled for comparison~\cite{Belle:2009hlu}\footnote{The first three data of Belle are lower than our predictions, which may be due to the lower detection efficiencies~\cite{Belle:2009hlu}, and we do not show them here.}.
-In Fig.~\ref{fig:dwidth-DsK}, one can find that our results are in good agreement with the Belle measurements in the region $2700\sim4000$~MeV, which implies that the near-threshold structure mainly due to contribution from the high pole of the $D_0^*(2300)$.
-In Fig.~\ref{fig:dwidth-dspi}, one can find a clear peak around 2900~MeV in the $D_s^+\pi^-$ invariant mass distribution, which should be associated to the state $T_{c\bar{s}0}(2900)^0$.
+In our formalism, we only have one free parameter, the phase $\phi$ of Eq.~(\ref{ttotal-interference}).
+Thus, we present our results of the $D_s^+K^-$ and $D_s^+\pi^-$ invariant mass distributions with the different values of phase $\phi=0$, $\frac{1}{3}\pi$, $\frac{2}{3}\pi$, and $\pi$ in Figs.~\ref{fig:dwidth-DsK-interference} and \ref{fig:dwidth-dspi-interference}, respectively.
+We also show the Belle measurements on the $D_s^+K^-$ invariant mass distribution of the $B^-\to D_s^+K^-\pi^-$ events in Fig.~\ref{fig:dwidth-DsK-interference}, where the Belle data have been rescaled for comparison~\cite{Belle:2009hlu}\footnote{The first three data of Belle are lower than our predictions, which may be due to the lower detection efficiencies~\cite{Belle:2009hlu}, and we do not show them here.}.
+One can find that, with different values of the phase $\phi$, our results of the $D_s^+K^-$ invariant mass distributions are in good agreement with the Belle measurements in the region $2600\sim4000$~MeV, and the enhancement near the threshold should be due to the resonance $D_0^*(2300)$.
+In Fig.~\ref{fig:dwidth-dspi-interference}, one can find a clear peak around 2900~MeV of the $D_s^+\pi^-$ invariant mass distribution, which could be associated to the $T_{c\bar{s}0}(2900)$, and the lineshape of the peak is distorted by the interference with different values of phase $\phi$.